Transition House has openings for casual, on-call, transition house support workers.

 - Able to remain calm in stressful situations

-Deadline for Application: will remain open until relief pool is filled.
+Applications will remain open until relief pool is filled

 While we thank all candidates for their interest, only those selected for an interview will be contacted.
-No telephone enquiries please.
+No telephone inquiries please.